Medically reviewed on September 29, 2017

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Zithromax TRI-PAK side effects (in more detail)
+See also: Side effects (in more detail)

-What other drugs will affect Zithromax TRI-PAK (azithromycin)?
+What other drugs will affect Zithromax TRI-PAK?

-Many drugs can interact with azithromycin.
-Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with azithromycin, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially: